kazettique/suneditor-vue/README.md

 ### SetOptions

 The core part in props is `SetOptions`. `SetOptions` is a large object, almost all configurations of SunEditor are set inside this object.
-And many of them are remain the same with the [original](./) one.
+And many of them are remain the same with the [original][SunEditionOptions] one.
 I made something more strongly typed.
 But don't worry, the usage will be the same.

 | Prop                        | Type                                   | Description |
 | --------------------------- | -------------------------------------- | ----------- |